-For safety critical workers such as mobile plant operators, the Groundwork Contractor must have arrangements to check and monitor that these operatives are medically fit to operate mobile plant.
+For safety critical workers such as mobile plant operators and 'dig teams', the Groundwork Contractor must have arrangements to check and monitor that these operatives are suitably trained, authorised and fit to operate mobile plant or dig near services.

-This includes checks to confirm that the authorised plant operators are not suffering any medical conditions or undergoing any medical treatment that could lead to sudden loss of consciousness or incapacity, concentration, balance, or co-ordination, etc.
+These checks could include checking the authorised plant operators are not suffering any medical conditions or undergoing any medical treatment that could lead to sudden loss of consciousness or incapacity, concentration, balance, or co-ordination, etc.

-4.1.5 SAFE SYSTEM OF WORK
+4.1.4 SAFE SYSTEM OF WORK